Effects of Poor Sleep on Our Lives

 Your brain still reacts to blue light, even if you can fall asleep easily, you will not enter the stage of deep sleep before their effects wear off completely.

-Obviously, there are many more things you can do to improve your sleep, but we consider this to be the foundation.
+Obviously, there are many more things you can do to improve your sleep.
+We consider the ones listed above to be the foundation, but activities such as exercise and meditation can also drastically improve your sleep.

-Try to do one change at a time and see how better you’ll feel during the days.
+Try to make one easy change at a time and see how better you’ll feel during the day.

 Published on Updated on